Bangladesh Youth Development and Electronic Sports Association

-The Bangladesh Youth Development & Electronic Sports Association (abbreviated as BYDESA) is the governing body for esports in the Bangladesh.
-It is a member of the International Esports Federation, Global Esports Federation, Asian Electronic Sports Federation, World Phygital Community and Network of Academic and Scholastic Esports Federations.
+The Bangladesh Youth Development & Electronic Sports Association (BYDESA) is the governing body for esports in Bangladesh.
+It is a member of the International Esports Federation (IESF), Global Esports Federation (GEF), Asian Electronic Sports Federation (AESF), World Phygital Community, and the Network of Academic and Scholastic Esports Federations.

-In 2023, BYDESA hosted and participated in various events such as IESF's World Esports Championships, Global Esports Games 2023 and participated in the Asian Games Regionals.
+In 2023, BYDESA hosted and participated in various international esports events, including the IESF World Esports Championships, Global Esports Games 2023, and Asian Games regional qualification activities.